Master’s in Data Science Programs in South Dakota

 Wondering where to find local companies with a significant stake in data science?
 Check out the membership list for Sioux Falls CIO Exchange.
 Here you’ll discover representatives from some of South Dakota’s key industry sectors.
 These sectors include:

 - Agriculture & Biofuels: Farmers Business Network (FBN), Raven Industries, John Deere, POET – South Dakota is the land of corn & soy and everything that comes with it.
-Agriculture is the state’s #1 industry and many ag-related companies now have a massive stake in technology and geospatial science.
-FBN, for instance, is built on analytics.
+Many ag-related companies now have a massive stake in technology and geospatial science.
+The FBN for instance, is built on analytics.

-- Banks: Banks and financial service institutions adore South Dakota’s business-friendly tax structure and low operating costs – according to the FDIC, the state was home to $3 trillion in bank assets in 2016.
+- Banks: Banks and financial service institutions adore South Dakota’s business-friendly tax structure and low operating costs.
 Major tech employers in the area include names like Great Western Bank, Wells Fargo, and Citibank.

 - Health: Healthcare accounts for a significant portion of the state’s economy.
-Sanford Health is one of the largest healthcare systems in the Upper Midwest (20,000+ employees) and Avera Health is not far behind.
-Both require analysts & data experts, and you’ll often find positions being advertised in Sioux Falls.
+One of the largest healthcare systems in the Upper Midwest, Sanford Health, is headquartered in Sioux Falls, and Avera Health is not far behind.
+Both hire analysts & data experts, and you may find positions being advertised in Sioux Falls.

 - Biotech: Buoyed by partnerships with healthcare providers (e.g. SAB Biotherapeutics is a Sanford Research collaborator), bio is becoming big.
-A 2016 survey Electronic Modeling Specialist International (EMSI) projected the biotech sector would grow 10.8% through to 2020.
-Check the membership list of South Dakota BioTech if you’re looking for potential employers.
+Check themembership list of South Dakota BioTech if you’re looking for potential employers.

-- Tech: SD’s diverse spread of industries also helps support all kinds of tech companies.
-For example, in Sioux Falls, you’ll find Fiserv (financial transaction services), DocuTap (urgent care analytics), and Zuercher Technologies (public safety & law enforcement software) – just to name a few.
+- Tech: South Dakota’s diverse spread of industries also helps support all kinds of tech companies.
+For example, in Sioux Falls, you’ll find Fiserv (financial transaction services), Experity Health (urgent care analytics), and CentralSquare (public safety & law enforcement software) – just to name a few.

 Data Scientist Salaries in South Dakota